Hganavak/archive/_workshops/latex.md

 ## The UoA Thesis Template

+<div class="instructor_note">This produces a thesis template compatible with the School of Graduate Studies style guide (2016).</div>
+<div class="instructor_note">Explain how its a hefty zip file with a big PDF explaining exactly how to use it</div>

 This produces a thesis template compatible with the School of Graduate Studies style guide (2016).

 You can <a href="https://www.coursebuilder.cad.auckland.ac.nz/flexiblelearning/doctoral-skills-programme-hub/5_5_4.html" target="_blank">download it here.